This page may contain compensated links. For more information read our disclaimer.

 Riviera Maya weather – The Riviera Maya covers the area between Cancun and Tulum.
 It includes Isla Mujeres, Playa del Carmen, and Cozumel Island.
 Spring (March to June) is the best time to go to the Riviera Maya because it’s warm and sunny with just a few showers occasionally.
 Rainy/hurricane season is from May to September and although the Riviera Maya does not usually get hurricanes but the area can still get bad tropical storms.

 If possible, avoid places in the Riviera Maya during July and August and the period from mid-December to early January since they are big tourist months.

-Puerto Vallarta weather – Want to go to Puerto Vallarta?
-High tourist season is November to March.
+Puerto Vallarta weather – Want to go to Puerto Vallarta on the pacific coast?
+The high tourist season is November to March.
 If you’re looking for a super good deal, hotel rates go way down (sometimes by 40%!) in July and October.
-You can expect college partiers and rain in July, so October is my favorite month!
+You can expect college party-goers and rain in July, so October is my favorite month!

 When deciding what to pack for Mexico, where you are going will definitely influence what you pack.
 Because Mexico is utterly huge with loads of different biomes and temperatures take a look at my gigantic packing list for helpful advice on packing for Mexico.

 Below, I’ll list some items you might forget to bring to Mexico. but first, let’s talk about the ideal type of backpack for Mexico travel.